 Encore Energy Corp.
 (EU) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ).
+LOS ANGELES, April 8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ENCORE INVESTMENTS, CLICK HERE BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ENCORE ENERGY CORP.
+(EU), CLICK HERE BEFORE MAY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?